-If Ethiopia were to achieve its goal of increasing the CPR to 55% among married women (15-49) by 2020, there would be an estimated 8.8 million total contraceptive users in this demographic.
-If a small percentage of unmet need for limiting among married couples in Ethiopia were satisfied through greater uptake of vasectomy, it would have a direct and lasting impact on public health and reduce the overall costs of FP commodities and services.
+If Rwanda were to achieve its goal of increasing the CPR to 90% among married women (15-49) by 2017, there would be an estimated 1.3 million total contraceptive users in 2020 in this demographic (assuming the CPR remained at 90%).
+If a small percentage of married couples in Rwanda used vasectomy, it would have a direct and lasting impact on public health and reduce the overall costs of FP commodities and services.